 Wonderful!
 Kubernetes has written half of this article for me!

-Let’s go ahead and finish preparing the master node.
+Let’s go ahead and finish preparing the controller node.

 Node Configuration Directory